 - West v.
 Gerson (Pennsylvania 2018) $3.5 million: Plaintiff is 32 weeks pregnant with twins when she goes to the hospital after her water breaks prematurely.
 Doctors allegedly ignore various indications from the fetal monitoring devices that one of the twins is in danger.
-They do not order an emergency C-section until the fetal heart rate drops all the way down to 60.
+They do not order an emergency C-section until the fetal heart rate drops to 60.
 By the time the twins are delivered, it is too late.
 The second twin suffers severe hypoxic-ischemic encephalopathy resulting in significant brain damage.
 She is eventually diagnosed with cerebral palsy.
-The parties enter into a high/low arbitration agreement under which the plaintiffs’ recover damages of $350,000,000.
+The parties enter into a high/low arbitration agreement under which the plaintiffs recovered damages of $3,500,000.

 - Szymanik v.
 Holy Redeemer Hosp.
 (Pennsylvania 2017) $2 million: Baby suffers hypoxic brain damage during childbirth when the umbilical cord becomes compressed.
 This causes the supply of oxygen to the baby to be cut off for nearly 12 minutes.
 The brain injury leaves the baby with spastic cerebral palsy and cognitive delays.
 Parents sue doctors and hospital for malpractice claiming that they that were negligent in failing to perform a prompt emergency c-section.
 The case settles before trial for $2 million.